rmcdaniel/CS-6381/3/README.md

 ```

 ```
---relay - if this flag is present then publishers relay everything through the broker otherwise the publishers talk directly to the subscribers (available for broker, publisher and subscriber, all must use relay or not for things to work, cannot mix and match)

 --delay - the delay in seconds that publishers wait between sending data, can be fraction of a second or whole seconds e.g. 0.5 for half a second (only available for publisher)

 --topics - the number of topics that subscribers and publishers will use (only available for publisher and subscriber)